Elasticsearch Monitoring and Management

 Elasticsearch Performance and Configuration Metrics

-Recognizing that ElasticSearch is a search engine focused on enterprise systems and applications, Instana automatically collects the right metrics to monitor the ecosystem’s integration and performance (from the applications’ perspective) on both a node level and a cluster level.
-It’s worth noting that the node level monitoring collects the same metrics as the cluster level monitoring, and more.
+Recognizing that ElasticSearch is a search engine focused on enterprise systems and applications, Instana’s Elasticsearch monitoirng automatically collects the right metrics to monitor the integration between Elasticsearch and other microservices, as well as Elasticsearch performance (from the applications’ perspective) on both a node and cluster level.
+It’s worth noting that the Elasticsearch Node level monitoring collects all the metrics as the cluster level Elasticsearch monitoring, plus additional data.

 Typical tracked metrics at the node level include: